espocrm/documentation/docs/administration/file-storage.md

 Credentials can be omitted, then they will be read from the environment.

 It's possible to use non-AWS S3 endpoints with the `endpoint` parameter (as of v8.1).
 Then, for some providers, you also need to add the parameter `pathStyleEndpoint` set to *true* to use path styled endpoints.
+The `sendChunkedBody` boolean parameter set to *false* may be needed for some providers that do not support splitting content in chunks.

 ## Moving existing attachments